w-jamil/algorithmic-allocation/README.md

 The framework is designed to be easily extended.
 To add your own custom algorithm, follow these two steps:

-Step 1: Implement the Algorithm in algorithms.py
+Step 1: Implement the Algorithm in `algorithms.py`

-Create a new class in algorithms.py that inherits from the BaseWeightingAlgorithm class.
+Create a new class in algorithms.py that inherits from the `BaseWeightingAlgorithm` class.
 You must implement the _run_update_loop method.

-In algorithms.py
+In `algorithms.py`:

 ```bash
 class MyNewAlgorithm(BaseWeightingAlgorithm):
     """A brief description of your new algorithm."""